Warning: The following contains disturbing descriptions of violence, including sexual violence. Reader discretion is advised.

 “I’ve seen many cases where inmates reported having witnessed not just violence, but someone having been murdered in front of them,” Tehrani says.
 “It’s a traumatic experience to say the least, and that is one of many different traumas they may have been exposed to at an early age.”

-A&E Real Crime looks at some of the most noteworthy cases of serial killers who were exposed to murder before they committed the deed themselves.
+A&E True Crime looks at some of the most noteworthy cases of serial killers who were exposed to murder before they committed the deed themselves.

 Dubbed the “Night Stalker” by the media, Richard Ramirez indiscriminately invaded homes throughout San Francisco and Greater Los Angeles between 1984 and 1985.
 Once inside, he raped and murdered his victims in gruesome fashion: severing heads, gouging out eyes.

 A horror through and through, Ramirez was caught in part because his surviving victims referenced his decaying teeth, giving investigators an important lead.
 Adding to his mythology as evil incarnate, Ramirez pledged allegiance to Satan at trial.

 But long before his crimes, Ramirez had witnessed horror firsthand.
 His cousin, Miguel “Mike” Ramirez, was a huge influence on him.
 A soldier in the Vietnam War, Miguel bragged to a prepubescent Richard about the women he raped and killed during his tour of duty.
 Then, when Richard was 13, Miguel shot and killed his wife in Richard’s presence.

 [Watch The Night Stalker: Richard Ramirez on A&E Crime Central.]